 Why you should teach Anthem: feminist critique

-I certainly expect students to object to object to the sexist portrayal of Liberty in Anthem.
+I certainly expect students to to object to the sexist portrayal of Liberty in Anthem.
 These views are especially jarring when they come from a ingenious, independent woman.
 Why does Rand reduce Liberty to a vain, submissive, fertility object?
 Exploring Rand’s (offensive to me)

 My experience teaching Anthem